 I know there are some people that won’t be happy with just plain strawberry flavor, even if they’re great strawberries.
 Just read on and you’ll find some suggestions to zip up your compote.
-If you’d like to know more about Jams, Jellies, Conserves, and Compotes, see this article by Serious Eats.
+If you’d like to know more about Jams, Jellies, Conserves, and Compotes and see what the differences are, see this article by Serious Eats.

 Serve your Fresh Strawberry Compote over just about anything you’d like.
-Maybe you’d like yours as a dessert topping – it’s so good over vanilla ice-cream or maybe you’d like to use it in crepes or on pancakes or waffles like I did the other day when I made my Cook’s Illustrated Buttermilk Pancakes.
+Maybe you’d like yours as a dessert topping – it’s so good over vanilla ice-cream or angel food cake or shortcakes, or maybe you’d like to use it in crepes or on pancakes or waffles like I did the other day when I made my Cook’s Illustrated Buttermilk Pancakes.
 Speaking of ice-cream, folding this well chilled (partially freeze it so it’s really thick) Fresh Strawberry Compote into a home-made vanilla ice cream will give you chunks of fruit and ribbons of strawberry.
 Just sayin’.